Unleash/unleash-client-ruby/README.md

 @unleash_context.properties[:coolness] = 10

 if UNLEASH.is_enabled?("AwesomeFeature", @unleash_context) { |feat, ctx| awesomeness >= 6 && ctx.properties[:coolness] >= 8 }
-  puts "AwesomeFeature is enabled by default if both the user has a high enought coolness and the application has a high enough awesomeness" end
+  puts "AwesomeFeature is enabled by default if both the user has a high enough coolness and the application has a high enough awesomeness" end
 ```